simplegeo/harrison/README.md

 The following actions need to occur on a regular basis:

-* buffering waiting tasks into `pending` and Fresnel's local queue
+* buffering waiting tasks into `pending` and Harrison's local queue
 * running locally buffered tasks
 * draining ready tasks from the reservoir to the main queue
 * moving failed tasks (retry limit exceeded) to `error`